AstroKriel/LineIntegralConvolution/README.md

 │   └── line_integral_convolutions/    # Python package
 │       ├── __init__.py                # Initialization file for the package
 │       ├── fields.py                  # Example vector fields
-│       ├── lic.py                     # Core of Line Integral Convolution (LIC) package
+│       ├── lic.py                     # Core of the Line Integral Convolution (LIC) package
 │       ├── utils.py                   # Utility functions
 │       └── visualization.py           # Code for plotting LIC
 ├── examples/
-│   └── example_lic.py                 # An example script showing how to run LIC computations
+│   └── example_lic.py                 # An example script
 ├── gallary/
 │   └── example high-resolution LICs
-├── requirements.txt                   # Lists of dependencies required to run the project ├── setup.py                           # Script to install and package-up the project ├── LICENSE                            # Terms of use for the project └── README.md                          # This file
+├── requirements.txt                   # Lists of dependencies
+├── setup.py                           # Script to install and package-up the project ├── LICENSE                            # Terms of use for the project └── README.md                          # This file